mgd1984/reactlllm/README.md

 # ReactLLLM (React Local LLM)

-ReactLLM is a chat application that allows users to interact with a local language model (LLM).
-It uses LM Studio and runs a Mistral 7b fine-tuned model.
+ReactLLLM is a chat application that allows users to interact with a small language model (SLM) running on a local inference server via [LM Studio](https://lmstudio.ai).
 This project was bootstrapped with [Create React App](www.github.com/facebook/create-react-app).
 It is intended to be used as a template for building your own chat application.

 ## Prerequisites